-Arimathea.
-What is not so often noted is that we also know women by name from among his circle of devoted disciples: Mary the mother, Mary Magdalene, the "other" Mary, Mary of Bethany, Joanna, Susanna, and Salome.
+Among Jesus' disciples we know of 17 men by name: the Twelve, Joseph Justus, and Matthias (Acts 1:23), Lazarus, Nicodemus, and Joseph of Arimathea.
+What is not so often noted is that we also know women by name from among his circle of devoted disciples: Mary his mother, Mary Magdalene, the "other" Mary, Mary of Bethany, Joanna, Susanna, and Salome.